-Association of Southeast Asia Nations (ASEAN) is a trade group within the Asian region that is made up of ten nations located in Southeast Asia.
+Association of Southeast Asia Nations (ASEAN) has created a harmonized cosmetic regulatory scheme, ASEAN is a trade group within the Asian region that is made up of ten nations located in Southeast Asia.
 These countries include; Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, Singapore, and Vietnam.
 From the inception of ASEAN, the involved parties have been working in togetherness to create an economy that is competitive through cooperation and sharing of information, knowledge, and experience between the parties.

 This body promotes intergovernmental cooperation between member states facilitating in political, economic, security military and education among its members.

 In the year 2015, a new body was formed by ASEAN.
 The ASEAN Economic Community (AEC)was established.
 Its main aim was to create a common market and encourage trading activities within the countries found in ASEAN and the world.

 ASEAN operates slightly different from the EU by its legislation having a binding effect but no enforcement power unless a member country adopts and implements a specific part of the legislation as part of their law.

 The ASEAN cosmetic committee created (ACC) the ASEAN committee on standards and quality (ACCSQ).
 This body was created to regulate and monitor the cosmetic sector of all member states.
 The ASEAN Cosmetic committees together with the ASEAN scientific cosmetic body (ASCB) always have meetings throughout the year to discuss and exchange information on a unifying framework.

 Published in 2008, the framework known as the ASEAN Cosmetic Directive (ACD) focusses on various issues that concern the import, manufacture, and sale of cosmetic products within the member states.
 Over the years, it has been amended based on the agreement of all member states through the meetings of the ASCB.